Chapter 6 Data Visualization with ggplot2

 diamonds_ggplot +

-We can see some vertical bands at some values of carats, meaning that diamonds tend to be cut to those sizes.
+From this plot, we can see vertical bands at certain carat values, indicating that diamonds tend to be cut at preferred sizes.

 diamonds_ggplot +